Wirecloud/wirecloud/docs/user_guide.md

-See the [Application Mashup GE fundamentals course](http://edu.fiware.org/course/view.php?id=53) at the FIWARE Academy for detailed documentation on how to use WireCloud from different perspectives (end-user, developer and administrators).
+See the [Application Mashup GE fundamentals course](http://edu.fiware.org/course/view.php?id=53) at the FIWARE Academy for detailed documentation on how to use WireCloud from different perspectives (end-user, developer and administrator).
 Another source of information is [the WireCloud website](https://conwet.fi.upm.es/wirecloud/) where you can find more general information and other interesting resources such as demo videos.